• Free shipping on all orders

 Image Credit: frantic00, Shutterstock

-What If the Veterinarian Thinks the Cat Is Healthy?
+What if the Veterinarian Thinks the Cat is Healthy?

 Once you have ruled out any potentially life-threatening situation, the veterinarian might recommend any of the following:

 • Try to make a change in the cat’s food to make it more attractive to your cat.
-You can experiment with adding moisture with flavorful broths, adding palatable food toppings such as cat’s wet food, warming the food, and even changing its shape, for example, breaking it into smaller pieces.
+You can experiment with adding moisture with flavorful cat-safe broths, adding palatable food toppings such as cat’s wet food, warming the food, and even changing its shape, for example, breaking it into smaller pieces.

 • Try to recognize any environmental change that could be stopping your cat from eating.
 Sometimes little details such as a fridge’s noise becoming louder in the same room as the cat’s plate can be the triggering factor.

-• In a multiple-cat household, it is important to always observe the social structure and interaction between the cats.
+• In a multiple-cat household, it is important to always observe the social interaction between the cats.
 Territorial displacement, dominance, and aggression might be the reason for one of the cats not eating.
 If you identify any of these cases as the possible cause you can try some of the following strategies:

 • The addition of pheromone diffusers to the environment.
-Pheromone diffusers look like electronic air fresheners, they plug into electrical outlets and required periodic cartridge changes.
+Pheromone diffusers look like electronic air fresheners, they plug into electrical outlets and require periodic cartridge changes.
 The cartridge contains synthetic chemicals that mimic naturally occurring pheromones and have a calming effect on the cats.
 Feliway MultiCat is a good quality product.

 Do not leave the cats without food under any circumstances.
 As an owner, it is your responsibility to provide a safe space for each cat to feel comfortable and free of stress.
 You might have to consider keeping the cats apart and work towards gradual socialization.
 Consult a specialized cat behaviorist if the problem persists.